 Q11.
 Do any of your conditions or illnesses reduce your ability to carry out day to day activities? [tick one]

-Yes: limited a lot

-Yes: limited a little

-Not at all
+Yes: limited a lot Yes: limited a little Not at all Not applicable Other Prefer not to say

-Not applicable

-Other

 Q12.
 Do any of your conditions or illnesses affect you in the following areas? [tick all that apply]